ekemper/rag-starter/API.md

 ```bash
 python api.py
 ```
-The server will start on `http://localhost:5000` by default.
+The server will start on `http://localhost:5001` by default.

+Note: We use port 5001 instead of 5000 to avoid conflicts with other services (particularly on macOS where port 5000 is often used by AirTunes/AirPlay).

 ### Environment Variables
 No environment variables are required for basic file upload functionality.
 However, if you plan to use the RAG features, you'll need: